-- 1. Planning.
+1. Planning.
 You will provide leadership for the young adult Sabbath School by bringing together a team of assistants; young adults who will help plan and implement the group's activities.
 This includes overseeing the schedule of leadership, special programs, and teaching.
 It is vital that this group meet together at least once a quarter to brainstorm, make decisions, and create the calendar for the next few months.
 Learn to delegate.
-Find people who can be trusted and let them take responsibility. - 2.
-Spiritual Helper.
+Find people who can be trusted and let them take responsibility.

+2. Spiritual Helper.
 Young adults who have spiritual and relational problems will come to you with questions which need to be answered.
 This may occasionally require that you act as bridge between troubled young adults and their families.
 If you really care, they will be able to see it.
 Some are shy and you will want to preserve their dignity by not being too forward yourself.
 Others are gregarious and want to be asked questions that invite self-disclosing answers.
 Listening skills are important!
-As you learn to know more about what makes people tick, you will catch more of the nuances. - 3.
-Teaching.
+As you learn to know more about what makes people tick, you will catch more of the nuances.

+3. Teaching.
 Unless you are in a very large church, it will often be your job to teach the Sabbath School lesson.
 On occasion you should schedule others to teach so that there is more participation.
 You might even consider setting up a rotation plan in which many of the class members have a turn at leading the discussion.
-Skills in group process and learning styles are essential to this task. - 4.
+Skills in group process and learning styles are essential to this task.

 Building a Sense of Community.
 It will be your work to create an atmosphere that is friendly, comfortable and safe; where God is praised, but where no question need remain unasked.
-The goal of the young adult Sabbath School leader is to bring together a cluster of strangers and help them become a real fellowship.
+The goal of 70 the young adult Sabbath School leader is to bring together a cluster of strangers and help them become a real fellowship.
 Relational skills are key in this process.
 Smiles and expressions of caring are very important!
 Even the most shy person warms to a smile.
 Some of the more gregarious ones benefit from a hug.
 In most situations, a warm handshake or touch to the shoulder to accompany the warm smile shows you care.
 You must not be afraid to be vulnerable.
 Many older adults find young adults intimidating, usually because they are able to see through facades.
 Unless you are open and accepting in your manner, your leadership will lose effectiveness.
 You are not called to lead from a position of strength, as if you had all of the answers, but from a position of weakness.
 Admit to the group that you, too, struggle with problems and search for answers.
-It is only through the honest sharing of your struggles and how God has resolved them that others will be able to see Christianity as alive and practical. - 5.
-Commitment.
-Next to your commitment to have God's presence in every aspect of your life, the commitment you make to serve your church body is perhaps the most important one you will make.
-It is just as important as your vocational and relational commitments.
-Group members need to know that they can depend on you and that your attendance and participation will be regular.
+It is only through the honest sharing of your struggles and how God has resolved them that others will be able to see Christianity as alive and practical.